 This has made all the startup founders apprehend the rising importance of mobile apps and dive into the competition of developing their very own customized mobile solution.
 If you are one among them and are planning to build your mobile app, now is the time.

 In today’s post, we will have a detailed look at the different stages of the production process and other factors that largely determine the time taken by the app to complete.

-Most of the app developers nowadays opt for an agile software development approach for developing robust apps as it offers a myriad of benefits.
+Most of the mobile app developers nowadays opt for an agile software development approach for developing robust apps as it offers a myriad of benefits.
 Among the many advantages, the most prominent ones include adaptive planning, evolutionary development, ongoing improvement, timely delivery and a huge flexibility to incorporate changes.

 This approach largely streamlines the process by eradicating all the unnecessary steps and leaves the developers with a few basic and important phases, such as: